nervosnetwork/force-bridge-btc/docs/design.md

 There are 3 modules in plan right now:
 - A user client for users to deal with the deposit request, mint XT and other actions.
 - A signer client for signers to deal with bonding, redemption and other actions.
-- A guard service for users who want to get profits by watching frand behaviors on CKB and triggering the liquidation.
+- A guard service for users who want to get profits by watching fraud behaviors on CKB and triggering the liquidation.